 Roberto teased me that it would be a terrible use of technology to use a time machine for transporting a recipe instead of killing Hitler.
 Clearly Roberto hasn’t been watching Doctor Who or else he’d know about fixed points in the space/time continuum. 😉

-Feeling like I couldn’t eat another bite, we were given a sneak peek into one of Gardein’s newest products, Crabless Cakes.
-They’re going to be available later this year, and we got to try them before they’re out in stores.
+Feeling like I couldn’t eat another bite, we were given a sneak peek into one of Gardein’s newest products, crabless cakes.

-The cakes have a wonderful light flakiness to them, and are a perfect size to be an appetizer or loaded up on a plate as a full meal.
+The cakes have a wonderful light flakiness to them.
+They are a perfect size to be an appetizer or loaded up on a plate as a full meal.